cranjesh/images-test/TheSoldiersLegacyThorough.md

 ![Chapter 10 A](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter10A.webp)

-"Each person in this room," Holmes began, pacing deliberately, "had reason to seek Edward's military chest.
+"Each person in this room," Holmes began, pacing deliberately, "had reason to seek Edward's chest.
 William believed it held inheritance documents that could challenge Edward's claim.
 Lieutenant Cartwright hoped to recover compromising letters.
 Lady Blackwood sought proof of her son's suspicions.
 And Katherine – she wanted justice for her husband."

 Holmes paused, studying each face.
 "But only one person knew its true contents.
 Only one understood why Edward Blackwood had to die."